MichaelD889872398743/ArrayMate/README.md

 ## How it Works

-1. **JSON Parsing**: The script loads and parses the JSON file
+1. **JSON Input**: Load JSON from file or paste directly from clipboard
 2. **Array Detection**: It recursively searches for all arrays in the JSON structure
 3. **Array Selection**: Users can choose which array to convert
+4. **Format Selection**: Choose output format (Excel, CSV, or JSON)
-4. **Output Configuration**: Users set the save folder and filename before conversion
+5. **Output Configuration**: Users set the save folder and filename before conversion
-5. **Excel Conversion**: The selected array is converted to a pandas DataFrame and saved as an Excel file
+6. **Data Conversion**: The selected array is converted to a pandas DataFrame
-6. **Column Mapping**: Object keys become Excel columns
-7. **Auto-Open**: The converted Excel file automatically opens for immediate review
+7. **File Export**: Save in the chosen format with proper formatting
+8. **Auto-Open**: Files automatically open or show file location

 ## Example JSON Structure